-Food ordering is quite easy with each dish on menu consisting of a picture as well as a list of ingredients, and also chef’s name, who will be cooking it.
+Food ordering is quite easy with each dish on a menu consisting of a picture as well as a list of ingredients, and also a chef’s name, who will be cooking it.
 Reviews given by customers regarding each meal can be checked as well as one can directly message the assigned chef.

 Full-service delivery vs. Aggregators vs. New Delivery

-Without any doubt, full-service food delivery model is where you have great level of control over customer experience.
+Without any doubt, a full-service food delivery model is where you have a great level of control over customer experience.
 Like, you can manage everything, starting from the food that is being served to them, ensuring it is fresh and delicious, and also the orders are timely delivered.
 After all, you are certain to benefit from having your own chefs & delivery people.
 When combined this with ratings & ratings, you have great potential to enhance your services all the more.

 But there are downsides as well to this model, as to begin with, it would require ample funding, initially at least.
 Like how else can you manage salaries to so many employees as well as numerous equipment?
 Then the insurances and certifications needed for your business to comply with laws & sanitary standards further add to the load.

-Like till date, it’s GrubHub that owns this market with partnership with more than 50,000 takeout restaurants in cities more than 1,100 in US, as well as London.
+Like till date, it’s GrubHub that owns this market with a partnership with more than 50,000 takeout restaurants in cities more than 1,100 in the US, as well as London.
 So, if you plan to enter as a small-budget company, you can imagine how tough it is going to be to beat this biggie.
 Then there is also an issue of limited market growth opportunity.
-Here the partnering restaurants with their own logistical manpower can easily join an aggregator platform without the need to invest big sum of money, but then what about the restaurants which are not delivering on their own?
+Here the partnering restaurants with their own logistical manpower can easily join an aggregator platform without the need to invest a big sum of money, but then what about the restaurants which are not delivering on their own?

 Hence, it is believed that it is new delivery model that offers the most and tremendous benefits to all the parties involved – such as customers, restaurants, and delivery service startup.

-In case of restaurants, they get to enlarge their present user base and also to utilize existing kitchen facilities to the most.
+In the case of restaurants, they get to enlarge their present user base and also to utilize existing kitchen facilities to the most.
 This will ultimately lead to more revenue and business growth.